Electrochemical Energy Storage

 Today, Argonne’s energy storage R&D portfolio spans the entire value chain, from materials discovery and characterization, through exploration of new battery chemistries, scale-up and testing, to recycling and extraction of critical materials.

-Our researchers have increased the energy density and lowered the cost of next-generation battery materials for transportation and the grid in collaboration with our partners in the U.S. Department of Energy’s (DOE) Joint Center for Energy Storage Research.
-Together, we continue to pioneer new approaches to designing materials using high-performance computing and artificial intelligence, including the discovery of new functionalized organic molecules as platforms for organic redox flow batteries.
+Our researchers have increased the energy density and lowered the cost of next-generation battery materials for transportation and the grid with support from the U.S. Department of Energy.
+We continue to pioneer new approaches to designing materials using high-performance computing and artificial intelligence, including the discovery of new functionalized organic molecules as platforms for organic redox flow batteries.

 In the area of materials scale-up and testing, Argonne is the home to the Materials Engineering Research Facility, where researchers develop economical, scalable processes for the manufacture of cathode, anode, electrolyte, separator, and additive materials using a variety of innovative manufacturing processes integrated with in situ characterization, high-performance computing, and artificial intelligence.
 We are also a member of the DOE-funded Roll-to-Roll Collaboration, advancing simplified roll-to-roll manufacturing and processing technologies for clean energy applications.